Skip to main content

 Retailers and distributors that purchase inventory from domestic or overseas vendors should have a vendor agreement that defines the product range, wholesale pricing, minimum order quantities, lead times, delivery terms, and the vendor's obligations regarding product quality and ACL compliance.
 Retailers face significant exposure if they sell goods that do not comply with the ACL's acceptable quality guarantee — and their recourse against the vendor depends on having clear contractual protections in place.

-Manufacturers, importers, and wholesalers that supply products to retail chains, e-commerce platforms, or corporate buyers should ensure they have signed vendor agreements that specify their liability, their warranty obligations, the pricing and GST treatment of each product, and the buyer's rights on return of defective goods.
+Manufacturers, importers, and wholesalers that supply products to retail chains, e-commerce platforms, or corporate buyers should confirm they have signed vendor agreements that specify their liability, their warranty obligations, the pricing and GST treatment of each product, and the buyer's rights on return of defective goods.
 Without a written agreement, the buyer's purchase orders may incorporate unfavourable standard terms by reference, and the vendor may find itself bound by terms it never agreed to.

 Businesses that supply goods under a private label or white-label arrangement — where the buyer rebrands the vendor's products for resale — need a vendor agreement that addresses intellectual property in packaging and labelling, the vendor's responsibility for product safety compliance, and the treatment of product recalls.
 Under the ACL, a business that engages in 'trade and commerce' may be liable for misleading representations about goods regardless of whether it is the manufacturer.

 Online marketplaces and e-commerce platforms that onboard product vendors need standard vendor terms that govern listing quality, pricing, fulfilment obligations, returns, and the treatment of consumer complaints.
-The platform's vendor terms must be consistent with the ACL's consumer guarantee regime to ensure that buyers have access to the remedies to which they are legally entitled.
+The platform's vendor terms must be consistent with the ACL's consumer guarantee regime to confirm that buyers have access to the remedies to which they are legally entitled.

 What to Include in Your Vendor Agreement / Supplier Terms (Australia)